anindameister/springBoot/readme.md

 - so the server would accept request from http://localhost:8080/addAlien and for this we have got @RequestMapping("/addAlien")
 - so whenever the server would receive the request from "/addAlien", it would **first send the request to the controller class which has been annotated by @Controller** and then within the controller class, find out who is accepting the request from client which would be gotten by @RequestMapping("/addAlien") and the corresponding method would handle this request.
 - The request is coming with some data and this would be handled by **public String addingAlien(Alien alien)**.
 Let's understand that Alien.class in here is responsible to create the database table along with assigning the table column value.
 So now, **alien** object would be able to get the data coming from the client in accordance to the parameters mentioned in the Alien class.
 Now, the question might come up that, how is a newly created object, becomes capable of getting the data so that's exactly the beauty of Spring Boot.
+Spring Boot is giving the capability to the newly created object to get the data.

 ```